nuxt-hub/core/docs/content/1.docs/2.features/browser/index.md

 That's it!
 You can now capture screenshots of websites using Puppeteer in your Nuxt application.

-### Storing the screenshots
+#### Storing the screenshots

-You can store the screenshots in the Blob storage:
+You can store the screenshots in the Blob storage.
+This is useful for archiving or sharing the screenshots or for other use cases like using browser screenshots as the `og:image` for social media links.

 ```ts
 const screenshot = await page.screenshot()